-American Holiday Table is our next food booth at Walt Disney World’s Christmas-time Festival, located in the heart of Epcot’s World Showcase in the American Adventure.
+American Holiday Table is our next food booth at the 2019 Epcot Festival of the Holidays, one of Walt Disney World’s annual Christmas-time events.
+This kitchen is in the heart of Epcot’s World Showcase, at the American Adventure.
 In this review, we’ll share photos of the snacks and desserts on the menu, and offer our food reviews & tasting notes of this hearty Thanksgiving-inspired feast.

 The “America” booth at these Epcot festivals is always a wild card.
 Sometimes, the good ole U.S.A. comes to play, and other times we get overpriced cliches.
 This time, we get a little from column B and a lot from column A. The menu at American Holiday Table most certainly contains some American cliches.